What New York Should Learn From the Park Slope Crash That Killed Two Children

 I’ve tried to describe that scene as straightforwardly as I can, but I’m anything but an unbiased observer here.
 My wife is an executive at Transportation Alternatives, the pedestrian-and-bike advocacy group.
 When I speak with her colleagues, I hear about kids run over by buses, about bicyclists with their heads busted open.
 Maybe inevitably, given the nature of our how-was-your-day-at-work dinner chat, some version of that scene on 9th Street flashes through my head every morning as I walk my son to school.
 There are four crosswalks en route, and in each one, I try to walk on the traffic side of him, so that a fast-moving car would hit me first.
 Some days, in my mind’s ear, I hear the dull bang.
 It’s louder than you think.

 I know that sound firsthand.
 I wasn’t with my son the day it happened to me.
 It was two years ago on a rainy morning near the Jersey City PATH station.
 A driver waiting to turn left at an intersection accelerated without looking, and I was in the crosswalk, right in front of him.
 My umbrella and I rolled up on his car’s hood; he slammed on his brakes, which launched me.
-I flew about four feet and landed on my hip.
-I was lucky to stay in front of his bumper, instead of being pitched into the opposite lane of traffic, which likely would have killed me.
+I flew about four feet and landed on my hip, hard.
+I was lucky to stay in front of his bumper instead of being pitched into the opposite lane of traffic, which likely would have killed me.

 It is a natural reaction to analyze an accident, apportioning blame: Was someone jaywalking?
 Not looking?
 Texting?
 How was the visibility?
 The crash in Park Slope was cut-and-dried.
 Traffic was stopped.
 The people in the crosswalk had the light.
 Everyone steps into the street this way.
 Indeed, a 2011 study found that nearly half the pedestrians hit in New York were in crosswalks and had the right of way.
 Last year, 101 pedestrians were killed, or two per week.